 Ask specific questions about the market for your home.
 Weintraub recommends getting the details on important numbers like median prices, days on market and inventory.
 If their response offers little specifics and a lot of generalities, it could very easily point to a lack of knowledge and/or experience.

-To assure a fast sale you’ll want to ask agents about their marketing plans and how they’ve sold homes like yours in the past.
+To assure a fast sale you’ll want to ask agents about their marketing plans (e.g. how big their advertising budget is and how often they would run open houses) and how they’ve sold homes like yours in the past.
 Also, feel free to ask them details about how they operate, what their fees are, how negotiable they are, etc. CREA states, “A good REALTOR® makes forms available to you before you are required to sign them.
 Ask to see agency disclosure, listing agreement, seller disclosure.”

 It’s always possible that things may not work out between you and your agent, so ask about the terms of the listing agreement and whether you can cancel it.